ndau/automation/readme.md

 Helm is a kubernetes templateing engine that assists with deployment.
 YAML files for Kubernetes manifests are great, but if you need to share values or provide configuration, a set of static YAML files can be difficult to work with.
 Helm packages kubernetes manifests into a single tarball that can be applied to a cluster while overriding default values as necessary.

+#### Chart

+This is the basic unit that you work with in Helm.
+A helm chart, is a template with default values saved in `values.yaml`.
+They may be overriden at install time.

+#### Release

+A release is a specific install of a helm chart.

+#### Tiller

+Helm is a client/server pair of applications.
+To begin using helm, the tiller must be installed on the cluster with `helm init`.
+This uses the current `kubectl` context.
+The tiller is installed just like any other kubernetes application but it has the privileges to install and modify kubernetes resources.

+#### Security

+For a helm security overview.
+Look to 1password for `dev-chaos-helm-tiller-certs.zip` which contains documentation on authorization and usage of our dev cluster.

 # Resources

 Jumping into kubernetes is really confusing and bewildering and can make anyone question their choices in life.
 Generally you have a program that accepts input and gives useful output, where it gthen you add layers and layers of abstraction until you start questioning what a boolean value "really means".
 It can be helpful to only think of one layer at a time.
 And when in doubt, just ask.
 There are no stupid questions :)